 Currently, the Council is holding hybrid Council meetings that allow for virtual participation via the Zoom platform as well as in-person participation.
 This format also allows for real-time public comments, in compliance with AB 361.
-In compliance with Alameda County public health orders, everyone inside the Council Chamber is required to wear a mask or other face-covering.
+All in-person participants are required to document they are fully vaccinated against COVID-19 before entering the Council chamber.
+In compliance with Alameda County public health orders, everyone inside the Council chamber is required to wear a mask or other face-covering.
 All City commissions, task forces, and Council committees continue meeting entirely virtually over the Zoom platform.